Microsoft Word 97–2003 (DOC)

 This works if Word 2007 or later is installed on your computer. memoQ calls Word to save the document in the newest format.

-If Word 2007 or later isn't installed: Check the Aspose check box.
+If Word 2007 or later isn't installed: Select the Aspose checkbox.
 In this case, memoQ converts the document into the newest format on its own.
 For that, memoQ uses a module called Aspose.

 Click Import markup as inline tags.
 The other option is to import all formatting markup as legacy memoQ {tags}, which is not recommended.

 memoQ can exclude text that is formatted in a specific style.
 For example, a technical document may include program code that mustn't be translated.
 The program code is formatted in a different style.
-You list that style here, so that memoQ doesn't import those parts.
-Thus they can't be corrupted during translation.
+You list that style here, so memoQ protects (or doesn't even import) those parts, and translators can't mess them up.

-You specify the styles by name. memoQ doesn't read the names of styles from the document, so you need to make a precise guess at the style name.
-Before you add a style name to the list, open the document in Word, and double-check the styles.
+memoQ doesn't read the styles' names from the document, so you need to type them exactly.
+Before you add one to the list, open the document in Word, and double-check.

 There are two types of excluded parts:

-- External: This is text formatted in a paragraph style.
+- External: This is text formatted with a paragraph style.
 Example: A complete snippet of program code in the middle of the document.
-When memoQ excludes text in an external style, that text doesn't even appear in the translation editor.
+When memoQ excludes text in an external style, that text isn't imported.

 To add a style to the list:

-- Type the name of the style in the text box above the list.
+Type the style's name in the text box above the list.

-- If it's an external style: Check the External check box.
+If it's an external style: Select the External checkbox.

 To remove a style from the list: Select it.
 Click Remove style.

 Under Special characters, choose how memoQ imports manual line breaks (soft breaks) and tabulators.
-In Word, a paragraph break always means the end of a segment, but a manual line break doesn't end a paragraph.
-To insert a manual line break in Word, press Shift+Enter.
+In Word, a paragraph break always means the end of a segment, but a manual line break (Shift+Enter in Word) doesn't end a paragraph.

-The tabulator is a character jumps to a predefined position in a line.
+The tab character jumps to a given position in a line.
 It can be used to write up text that looks like tables.
 It is also used to indent the first lines in paragraphs that have a hanging indent.

-In memoQ, both characters can mean the end of the segment, and they can also be inserted as an inline tag.
+In memoQ, both characters can mean the end of the segment, and they can also be inserted as inline tags.

-- Show as inline tag and start new segment: Choose this to show each manual line break or tab character as an inline tag, and start a new segment at the same time.
+Show as inline tag and start new segment: memoQ shows the manual line break or tab character as an inline tag, and starts a new segment as well.

-When you import a Word document, there can be too many tags, especially if the Word document was converted from a scanned PDF document.
+When you import a Word document, there can be too many tags, especially if the Word document was converted from a scanned PDF.

 You have two options to get a cleaner import: